Data

 bar_type = BarType.from_str("AAPL.XNAS-5-MINUTE-LAST-INTERNAL")

 Composite bars are derived by aggregating higher-granularity bars into the desired bar type.
-To define a composite bar, use a similar convention to standard bars:
+To define a composite bar, use this convention:

 {instrument_id}-{step}-{aggregation}-{price_type}-INTERNAL@{step}-{aggregation}-{INTERNAL | EXTERNAL}